One of the health questions on everyone’s lips these days is “why have so many people become gluten and lactose intolerant?”

-At the end of a killing off cycle and at the end of the whole process you switch to a re-inoculation phase.
+At the end of killing off-cycle and at the end of the whole process, you switch to a re-inoculation phase.
 This is where you dose up on probiotics to boost your good gut bug levels.
 When it’s between ‘killing off’ cycles this phase lasts for a month.

 Once you’ve completed your ‘killing off’ process your re-inoculation phase needs to be at least 3 months long.
-As the levels of the bad bugs goes down and the levels of good gut bugs goes up so to your foods sensitivities/intolerances go down and your food tolerance goes up.
+As the levels of the bad bugs go down and the levels of good gut bugs go up so to your food sensitivities/intolerances go down and your food tolerance goes up.

 Now if you’ve got an unhappy belly the Good News is you can make it happy again with my Happy Belly Program.